-Boomer Tech Talk was created in 2010 to fill the void for the average person who finds modern technology and the Internet overwhelming.
-It’s for those who want to join the tech generation, but are baffled by its apparent intricacies.
+Boomer Tech Talk was created in 2010 to fill the void for boomers who want to join the tech generation, but are baffled by its apparent intricacies.
 It is for adult children caring for aging parents.
 It is about healthy longevity and the technological advances to support it.

 No one who pays any attention to business, consumer, or family can deny the incredible impact the growth of technology has had upon every facet of our lives.
 There are fewer and fewer endeavors that don’t use the Internet in some way.
 In today’s economy, many people are seeking to transition to new jobs, or start their own business.
 You must have some Internet presence to succeed.